 You want to make it as easy as possible for customers to leave reviews about your business so it should be a frictionless process that enables them to post content quickly.

-The easiest way to do this, is to send a well-timed or automated email not long after purchase, inviting customers to share their feedback on your product or service whilst it’s still fresh in their mind.
+The easiest way to do this is to send a well-timed or automated email not long after purchase, inviting customers to share their feedback on your product or service whilst it’s still fresh in their mind.
 Find some review request email templates and include a call-to-action link to the Google reviews page.

 Google wants to help your business boost its reputation using reviews, so it has developed the Business Marketing Kit.
 Here you will find plenty of practical marketing assets to help promote positive reviews and encourage many more.
-Whether you are an online or offline business, the practical kit has everything from stickers, posters, signage, and social posts allowing you to customize your messaging too.
+Whether you are an online or an offline business, the practical kit has everything from stickers, posters, signage, and social posts allowing you to customize your messaging too.

-If you have actively requested reviews but customers are only leaving you one-star ratings with no text, use this as an opportunity to convert a potentially unhappy customer into a happy one.
+If you have actively requested reviews, but customers are only leaving you one-star ratings with no text, use this as an opportunity to convert a potentially unhappy customer into a happy one.
 Ask them to privately share their experience and you may even find they were simply too lazy to say anything useful or your response could encourage them to be more forthcoming.

 So there you have an extensive guide to help your business secure more Google reviews and respond much more effectively to bad reviews.

 An effective strategy should consist of collection, management, and publishing, and how you execute each part will be critical to your business success.
-It can take some time to grow the number of reviews you gain, ultimately the more you collect the more persuasive it is for customers to try your products or services.
+It can take some time to grow the number of reviews you gain, ultimately the more you collect, the more persuasive it is for customers to try your products or services.

 For online businesses, collecting reviews will impact SEO rankings and help increase website traffic.
 For physical businesses, reviews can make a huge difference to footfall and ultimately sales.
 Statistically, a significant number of reviews can massively boost conversions since customers are much more likely to purchase from your business based on the recommendations of others.
 There’s a reason why eCommerce giants like Amazon are so successful; reviews are one of the key cornerstones of their business and are a massive revenue driver.

-Ultimately, for any business no matter your size or sector, customer reviews can often make or break a brand, so a strategic approach must be taken.
+Ultimately, for any business, no matter your size or sector, customer reviews can often make or break a brand, so a strategic approach must be taken.
 Remember, if you are consistently providing a high-quality service to customers, you are less likely to receive bad reviews so this should be a preemptive priority for any savvy business owner.